cancervariants/gene-normalization/docs/source/full_install.rst

     gene_norm_update --update_all --update_merged

 This will download the latest available versions of all source data files, extract and transform recognized gene concepts, load them into the database, and construct normalized concept groups.
-For more specific update commands, see the TODO SECTION ON THAT REF OUT
+For more specific update commands, see :ref:`Loading and updating data <loading_and_updating_data>`.

 .. _starting-service: